VOLUNTEER APPLICATION FORM

 We believe in open discussion and clear communication.

-For this reason, your membership can only be terminated for specific reasons and with proper notice.
+Charities don’t follow the same rules as a place of employment.
+However, at Bedrock Radio we have policies in to ensure everyone is treated fairly, meaning membership to our charity can only be terminated for specific reasons and with proper notice.
 This ensures that no one’s membership is ended without a discussion, which benefits all our volunteers.

 Application Process